-Everyone enjoys blooming plants indoors, but if you live where the growing season is short, an indoor garden is an absolute necessity.
+Everyone enjoys blooming plants outdoors, but if you live where the growing season is short, an indoor garden is an absolute necessity.
 In addition to tropical foliage plants, I depend on plants that produce flowers reliably year after year to brighten up my home throughout the year.
 And what a joy those flowers are, particularly in winter and early spring when the view out the window is still bleak.

 Some blooming houseplants love bright sun, but others thrive in filtered bright light.
 A few even bloom in relatively low light.
 Light is not the only variable that affects blooming, though.
 Soil moisture, fertilizing, and temperatures play a role, too.

-Here are some favorites that bloom reliably, are easy to care for, and are readily available from garden centers and mailorder growers.
+Here are some favorites that bloom reliably, are easy to care for, and are readily available from garden centers and mailorder growers:

-Anthurium (Anthurium spp.), or flamingo flower, is closely related to the peace lily.
+Flamingo flower: Anthurium (Anthurium spp.), or flamingo flower, is closely related to the peace lily.
 It needs similar growing conditions, with one major exception: Anthurium requires more light to bloom well.
 Mine blooms constantly in a west-facing bay window, with sheer shades lowered in summer to protect it from intense sun.

 In recent years, plant breeders have developed new types of anthuriums.
 You might find one with a curly spadix or unusually colored spathes, some of them quite small.
 But the most popular plants produce large, waxy, heart-shaped spathes that start out dark pink or red, then turn greenish as they mature.
 For a long-lasting cut flower, harvest a flower stem and display it in a vase—it won’t hurt the plant.

-Probably the most common of all flowering houseplants, this member of the Gesneriaceae family is a favorite of indoor gardeners.
+African violet: Probably the most common of all flowering houseplants, this member of the Gesneriaceae family is a favorite of indoor gardeners.
 African violets (Saintpaulia hybridus) are easy to grow, which explains their popularity—that, and the beautiful flowers they produce in relatively modest light.
 There are thousands of cultivars, and the list keeps expanding.

 Use a peaty potting mix for African violets.
 Most garden centers have potting soil and fertilizer labeled specifically for African violets.
 Water thoroughly whenever the soil surface feels a bit dry, and spill out any excess water that flows through the drain hole.
 Many insist these plants should be “bottom watered” (allowed to absorb water from a saucer) because their fuzzy leaves are prone to water spots.
 If you use this technique, water thoroughly from the top every six to eight weeks to flush accumulated salts from the soil.
 Bottom watering isn’t necessary, though, if you direct water toward the base of the plant and keep its foliage dry.